LDCVia/ldcvia-apidocs/source/index.md

 --------- | ------- | -----------
-count | 30 | The number of documents to get data for. start | 0 | The starting position in the view, use this to page through documents
+count | 30 | The number of documents to get data for. start | 0 | The starting position in the view, use this to page through documents join | or | If you are applying multiple queries in a single search, the default will be to join them with an OR operator.
+Use this parameter to change the join to AND by setting &join=and in the URL

 ### Response JSON

 Property | Description
 -------- | -----------
-count | the total count of documents in the collection that the current user can see data | an array of document objects. the size of this array will not exceed the count URL parameter even if there are more documents in the collection.
+count | the total count of documents in the collection that the current user can see and that match the search criteria data | an array of document objects. the size of this array will not exceed the count URL parameter even if there are more documents in the collection.
 You will need to page through the data to get it all.
 _id | internal unique reference id
 rich text fields | when accessed via a collection all formatting is removed and a plain text representation of the content is returned.
 For full access to the rich text load the relevant document.
 Rich Text fields always have a second "__parsed" version of the field that can be used for searching purposes, this allows binary data to be stored in the primary rich text field